 25 Oct The key to event success in Austin, TX: Projection mapping

 No giant TV screen?
 No problem.
-Turn any wall, building, mountain side, you name it, into an audio visual work of art promoting your event and business with projection mapping.
+Using projection mapping, you can turn any wall, building, or mountainside into an audio visual work of art to promote your event or business.

 So what is projection mapping?
-Also known as “spatial augmented reality,” it is a technology that can project images, shapes, and colors onto 3D objects instead of traditional flat surfaces. (link) While it may seem like a newer concept, projection mapping has been around for quite some time now, so you’ve probably already seen it in action before in concerts, theatres, or sporting events.
+Also known as “spatial augmented reality,” it is a technology that can project images, shapes, and colors onto 3D objects instead of traditional flat surfaces.
+While it may seem like a newer concept, projection mapping has been around for quite some time, so you’ve probably already seen it in action at concerts, theatres, or sporting events.

-The first known use of projection mapping dates back to 1969 at the opening of Disneyland’s Haunted Mansion ride where images of a disembodied head and 5 ghosts were projected onto sculptures that sang the theme song throughout the ride.
-Where projection mapping really began to gain traction, though, was through the academic work at UNC Chapel Hill in 1998, where The Office of the Future was the ability to experience augmented reality right from our desks.
-People would have the ability to Skype with life-size versions of colleagues! (link)
+The first known use of projection mapping dates back to 1969 at the opening of Disneyland’s Haunted Mansion ride, where images of a disembodied head and ghosts were projected onto sculptures that sang the theme song throughout the ride.
+Projection mapping really began to gain traction through academic work at UNC Chapel Hill in 1998, specifically from an academic paper, titled The Office of the Future.
+This paper imagined a world where we could experience augmented reality from our desks.
+People would have the ability to Skype with life-size versions of colleagues!